 Many (if not most) athletic movements are often done on one leg.
 This includes sprinting, jumping and cutting.

 Single Leg Exercises help improve leg strength, balance, stability and also show any strength imbalances the lifter may have from one side to the other.
 Single Leg Exercises can also be part of the solution if and when an asymmetry is found.

-If you can’t do DB Rear Foot Elevated Lunges, for whatever reason, here a few alternatives that you may be able to try out.
+If you can’t do Bulgarian Split Squats, for whatever reason, here are a few alternatives that you may be able to try out.

 Barbell RFE Lunges

 Don’t have dumbbells?
 Or maybe you’re not able to grip a dumbbell due to a finger/hand injury.
 In either case, you may be able to try Barbell RFE Lunges instead.